corinnt/journal-diversity/README.md

 Current functionality: Maps locations of institutions with which Gesta-published authors are affiliated.

-*Note:* Script can easily be generalized to other journals via commandline; Gesta is the motivating example and set as default.
+Note: Script can be generalized to other journals via commandline; Gesta is the motivating example and set as default.

 *example to generate maps of publications in Gesta starting in 1999:*